Martin-L\"of reducibility and cost functions: Fragments of Omega and strong jump-traceability

 Note that $K$-triviality is for free here, as such a set is a $1/2$-base.

-Similarly, we see that a $K$-trivial set~$A$ is strongly jump-traceable if and only if for every infinite computable~$R$, $A\le_{\ML}B_R$, where $B_R$ is smart for $\cost_{\Omega,R}$.
+Similarly, we see that a $K$-trivial set~$A$ is strongly jump-traceable if and only if for every infinite computable~$R$, we have $A\le_\ML B_R$, where $B_R$ is ML-complete for $\cost_{\Omega,R}$.
 That is, the ML-ideal of strongly jump-traceable sets is the intersection of the infinitely many principal ideals given by the sets $B_R$.
 We conjecture that this ideal is not principal.